 William & Lois Matthews Samuel Pepys Lectures

-Professor William Matthews, a member of UCLA’s English Department faculty and the Center’s second Director (1970-1972), was an authority on the life and writings of the seventeenth-century British wit and diarist Samuel Pepys.
+Image of William and Lois Matthews sitting beside each other reviewing books and documents.
+Professor William Matthews, a member of UCLA’s English Department faculty and the Center’s second Director (1970–72), was an authority on the life and writings of the seventeenth-century British wit and diarist Samuel Pepys.
 With the assistance of his wife Lois, Matthews and his co-editor Robert Latham produced the definitive edition (eleven volumes) of Pepys’s works, which was published incrementally between 1971 and 1983.
 The Matthewses’ will, which endows the Center’s annual lecture and also a festive dinner, specifies that the event should be scheduled to coincide with Pepys’s own annual celebration commemorating surgery he endured on March 26, 1658.

 Carla Pestana